tfabris/BlueGigaEmpeg/README.txt

    upgrading the firmware.
 It needs to be connected any time you do firmware updates to the WT32i chip.

- - Firmware upgrade must be performed from a Windows computer since the upgrading software is Windows software.
+ - The firmware upgrade must be performed from a Windows computer since the upgrading software is Windows software.
 Virtualized Windows works, too, for example, I was successful with doing this in Parallels on a Mac computer.

  - Download and unzip the "iWRAP-Firmware-Releases.zip" file linked in the "Prerequisites" section of this document.

- - Connect your Windows computer to the Bluetooth board via a USB micro cable connected to the "UART" port on the BetzTechnik WT32i breakout board.
+ - Connect your Windows computer to the Bluetooth device via a USB micro cable connected to the "UART" port on the BetzTechnik WT32i breakout board.
 (If you are running a Windows VM, you may need to assign this device to the USB of the virtual machine.
 For example, if running Parallels on Mac, it